hgrf/racine/docsmd/README.md

 executable.

-Note that for the execution of gunicorn, the group has to be set to `www-data` so that the `msm.sock` file is accessible for the nginx server (this also applies to the upstart configuration above).
+Note that for the execution of gunicorn, the group has to be set to `www-data` so that the `racine.sock` file is accessible for the nginx server (this also applies to the upstart configuration above).

 Now activate autostart:

-    sudo systemctl enable msm
+    sudo systemctl enable racine

 ### Setting up nginx